-The city of Cuenca (Ecuador) is reducing its noise pollution levels with Libelium’s technology.
+The city of Cuenca (Ecuador) is reducing its noise pollution levels thanks to Libelium’s technology

 The installation of seven Plug & Sense!
 Smart Cities PRO with Noise Level Sensor allows the creation of a noise map with the highest sound pressure level.

 The citizens of the Ecuadorian city had been complaining about the excessive noise in their streets for some time.
 Platforms such as “Cuenca without noise” have repeatedly warned about exceeding the legal levels of decibels in some areas and demand smart solutions to make their city more livable and healthy.

 Main benefits of measure noise in cities

 Noise pollution is a public health problem.
 The population exposed to a noise level above 65 decibels develops a higher rate in 20% of heart attacks in the short term (Cohort Study of the German Federal Environment Agency).
 According to the WHO, the excessive noise pollution seriously harms human health and interferes with people’s daily activities at school, at work, at home and during leisure time.
 It can disturb sleep, cause cardiovascular and psychophysiological effects, reduce productivity and provoke annoyance responses and changes in social behaviour.

 The cost of damage caused by the noise generated by road and rail traffic was recently estimated at €40 billion only in the EU (0.4 % of the GDP).